 The fruit of this plant consists of a pod containing beans.
-The pods are cracked open and the beans removed to be processed into the cocoa that you will find in most grocery stores.
+The pods are cracked open, and the beans are removed to be processed into the cocoa found in most grocery stores.
 Processing typically involves fermentation and roasting.
-Cacao nibs are made from chopping up beans that have been fermented and dried but not roasted.
+Cacao nibs are made by chopping up beans that have been fermented and dried but not roasted.
 Cacao powder is made by pulverizing the cacao nibs to powder.

 While cacao nibs may be used in some recipes that require cocoa powder, you probably will not get the same effect from them.
 Since cacao nibs are the whole form of cacao powder, you can make them into cacao powder simply by grinding them.
 This can be done with a food processor or a coffee grinder.
 By doing this, you can use cacao nibs in any preparation that requires cacao powder.

-When should you use cacao nibs and when should you use cacao powder?
+When should you use cacao nibs?
+And when should you use cacao powder?

-Cacao nibs are closer in appearance and texture to chocolate chips, but without the fats and sugars that chips usually contain.
+Cacao nibs are closer in appearance and texture to chocolate chips but without the fats and sugars that chips usually contain.
 As a result, they are best used as a healthier chocolate chip alternative in desserts like chocolate chip cookies; you can also use them in oatmeal and smoothies.